-Provide in HPMS, a chart listing all counties (or other units of analysis as relied upon by applicant in establishing standards) and indicate whether each county meets or does not meet each contracted access standard for a contracted provider type.
+Provide in the HPMS, a chart listing all counties (or other units of analysis as relied upon by applicant in establishing standards) and indicate whether each county meets or does not meet each contracted access standard for a contracted provider type.

-Provide in HPMS, an access plan describing the applicants proposed mechanism for ensuring beneficiary access to the identified type(s) of provider(s) for each area in which the applicant does not meet its access standards through it contracted network.
+Provide in the HPMS, an access plan describing the applicants proposed mechanism for ensuring beneficiary access to the identified type(s) of provider(s) for each area in which the applicant does not meet its access standards through it contracted network.
 Access plans may include requests for essential hospital designations, facilitating enrollee access to non-contracted providers at preferred cost sharing levels, or other proposed mechanisms as approved by CMS.

-Essential Hospital
+RPPO Essential Hospital

-In HPMS, complete the table below:
+In the HPMS, complete the table below: